Middland on TwitterMy Tweets

 TagsArbor Day BFR Campus community campus wildlife CAPP Commencement drought ecology Emma Willard Facilities fall color flooding flowers geology GIS iTree job seeker Landscape landscape history McCullough native Outdoor Art Plant Pathology poem renga resume Reunion rocks snow snow removal storm report Tree Campus tree planting tree removal Trees twitter vandalism watering Weather weather station winter carnival winter term

-- Tuesday Night as of Mar.
-11 5:00 PM EDTTuesday Night - Mostly cloudy in the evening, then overcast with a chance of snow.
-Low of 27F.
-Winds from the SE at 5 to 10 mph.
+- Friday Night as of Nov.
+21 10:00 AM ESTFriday Night - Clear in the evening, then partly cloudy.
+Low of 19F.
+Winds from the SSW at 5 to 10 mph.

 A New Tree Map

 Admittedly, the campus tree map posted on this site can be a little overwhelming, and almost too large to be useful.
 Google Earth is a wonderful program, but not everyone had access to it.
 Ben Meader, a digital media tutor from this past summer, toured the campus with me one day, and we picked the 99 must see trees on campus.
 This represents one of nearly every variety of tree on campus.
 He then took pictures, and put them all into a Google Maps file, viewable from any web browser, no Google Earth required.
 The link is also available on the campus tree map page.
 Enjoy!